CSS : Cascading Style Sheets

 - Areas created must be rectangular and not disconnected

-for whitespace
+.for whitespace

 - Why?
 If the entire layout is defined in one place, it's much easier to understand

-Example using the grid-template-areas
+Example using the grid-template-areas property

 header {